leap-stc/leap-stc.github.io/docs/reference/authentication.md

 ## Accessing LEAP Cloud Buckets

-If you are working from a private server (anything that is not the Jupyterhub, i.e. local machine or HPC), accessing LEAP cloud data requires authentication.
+If you are not working on the LEAP Jupyterhub, i.e. a local machine or HPC, accessing the LEAP cloud data requires authentication.
 We manage bucket access directly via Google Cloud Console (GCS), on a per-user basis.

-1. Ensure your private server can access the Google Cloud SDK via its Terminal.
+1. Ensure your computer can access the Google Cloud SDK via its Terminal.
 Please consult the [Install Instructions](https://cloud.google.com/sdk/docs/install) for guidance if you do not have gcloud on your machine.
 Login to whichever google account you want LEAP to grant access to with the [gcloud auth login](https://cloud.google.com/sdk/gcloud/reference/auth/login) command.
 To ensure everything worked, verify that `gcloud auth list` returns the correct account.
 1. Reach out to the Data and Compute team to request access.
 We'll need to know which account email you have logged into gcloud with as well as [which bucket][leap-cloud-buckets] you need to access.
 Permissions will be granted based on what kind of access is needed (read-only, write, etc).
 Once confirmed on our end, verify which permissions were granted with `gcloud storage buckets get-iam-policy gs://<bucket-name>` under your account email.
 1. Once you have access, you have a variety of options for actually moving the data; most tools or libraries have some way of syncing with gcloud.
 You may find it helpful to generate [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) using the `gcloud auth application-default login` command.
 This helps applications automatically find credentials at runtime, bypassing the need for manual authentication.
 This will create a OAuth 2.0 Token file in some location like `$HOME/gcloud/application_default_credentials.json`.